OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

 - The **./src/helpers/documentHelper.js** file uses the Office JavaScript library to add the data from Microsoft Graph to the Office document.
 - The **./src/helpers/fallbackauthdialog.html** file is the UI-less page that loads the fallback authentication system's JavaScript.
 - The **./src/helpers/fallbackauthdialog.js** file contains the fallback authentication system's JavaScript that signs on the user with msal.js.
-- The **./src/helpers/fallbackauthhelper.js** file contains the task pane JavaScript that invokes the fallback authentication system in scenarios when the SSO system is not supported.
+- The **./src/helpers/fallbackauthhelper.js** file contains the task pane JavaScript that invokes the fallback authentication system in scenarios when SSO authentication is not supported.
 - The **./src/helpers/ssoauthhelper.js** file contains the JavaScript call to the SSO API, `getAccessToken`, receives the bootstrap token, initiates the swap of the bootstrap token for an access token to Microsoft Graph, and calls to Microsoft Graph for the data.
 - The **./src/taskpane/taskpane.html** file contains the HTML markup for the task pane.
 - The **./src/taskpane/taskpane.css** file contains the CSS that's applied to content in the task pane.